mvitolo/TimeOfSoccer/README.md

 # TimeOfSoccer
-TimeOfSoccer is a calculotor for the namesake boardgame
+TimeOfSoccer is a calculotor for the namesake boardgame.